edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 `file://lakeland-images/index.html/items/`.
 Luckily react-router lets you simply import and use [createHashHistory] in your application initialization and it will write these URLs for you.

+### Minimal?

 It's important to reiterate that this was an experiment.
 We don't know if the LCHP is interested in us developing this approach further.
 But regardless I thought it was worth just jotting down these notes for others considering similar approaches with React and minimal computing applications.

 I'll just close by saying in some ways it seems counter-intuitive to refer to a React application as an example of *minimal computing*.
-After working with React off and on for a couple years it still seems quite complicated when you throw [Redux] into the mix.
+After working with React off and on for a couple years it still seems quite complicated--especially when you throw [Redux] into the mix.
 Assembling the boilerplate needed to get started is still tedious, unless you use [create-react-app] which is a smart way to start.
-It's much easier to get Jekyll out of the box and start using it.
+By comparison it's much easier to get Jekyll out of the box and start using it.
+If the goal is truly to deliver something static and unchanging, then this up front investment in time is not so significant.

-But static sites ultimately rely on a web browser, which is an insanely complicated piece of code.
+But static sites ultimately rely on a web browser, which are insanely complicated pieces of code.
 With a few exceptions (e.g. Flash) browsers have been pretty good at maintaining backwards compatibility as they've evolved along with the web.
 JavaScript is so central to a functioning web it's difficult to imagine it going away.
 So really this approach is a bet on the browser and the web remaining viable.
-Whatever happens to the web and the Internet we can probably rely on some form of browser continuing to exist as functioning software, either natively, or in some sort of emulator, for a good time to come...or at least longer than the typical website will be kept online.
+Whatever happens to the web and the Internet we can probably rely on some form of browser continuing to exist as functioning software, either natively, or in some sort of emulator, for a good time to come...or at least longer than the typical website is kept online.

 [Omeka]: http://www.omeka.net
 [minimal computing]: https://go-dh.github.io/mincomp/